mohammedalsayegh/C_code/documented/random_csv_list_gen_multithreading/README.md

 The program will then generate 10 CSV files, one for each thread.
 Each file will contain the random data for the corresponding with option settings.

-Sure, here is a section explaining the code:

 ## Code Explanation

 The code is divided into two main functions: `thread_func()` and `generate_data()`.